Health Wellbeing and Accommodation Businesses

 Check that the business you wish to purchase is registered with Council.
 All businesses must register with the Council in accordance with Public Health and Wellbeing Act 2008.

-Your EHO will then conduct an inspection and provide you with a written report.
+Your EHO will then conduct an inspection to assess compliance with the current Legislation and Industry Guidelines and provide you with a written report.
 If a follow up inspection is required this can be arranged prior to settlement or in the following weeks after.

 Once all items have been rectified, you will be issued with a Certificate of Registration.